 G-Suite (Jamboard, Sheets, Earth, etc...).

-My charge to you would be...take an oldie but goodie like Twitter and use in in a new way-you won’t believe what you will come up with!
+My charge to you would be...take an oldie but goodie like Twitter and use it in a new way-you won’t believe what you will come up with!

-You know as well as I do, there are so, so many to pick from!
+You know as well as I do; there are so many to pick from!
 Take care in doing so because you have a big responsibility-be a catalyst for your students; guide them to make good choices on their own and become independent, lifelong learners.

 As with anything, ed tech is only as good as the user.
-It is only good when used for the right purpose.
-Remember, you are a good teacher and understand your students can become overwhelmed or at times, underwhelmed; it’s up to you to find that balance.
-Ed tech is the perfect medium to help.
+It is only good when used for the proper purpose.
+Remember, you are a good teacher and understand your students can become overwhelmed or, at times, underwhelmed; it’s up to you to find that balance.
+Ed-tech is the perfect medium to help.

 Act.
 For your students:

 Advocate for School funding for ed tech-some.
 Schools cannot afford the technologies others can.
 Look to ISTE for ways you can become a tech advocate.

 Join a Professional ed-tech organization like PAECT (Pennsylvania Association for Education Communications and Technology).
 It is FREE PD for you!